jondjacobsen/todos/README.md

 >Todo = Order

 >**Hooks** "Iron Router" has some excellent tricks called hooks to keep or push users to the correct pathways for what would make their experience best.

+>**Validation** I will need to use a lot of this when adding in a book into our system...
+- ISBN
+- Price
+- etc.